njnadeau/NGScourse/day1am.md

 ```
 Why is the ```/``` there?
 What happens if you put ```cd fastdata``` instead?
 Why is this?

-Create a new directory here that is named your username (ie. boxxx) replacing the xxx below
+Create a new directory here that is named your username (ie. boxxx, replacing the xxx)
 ```bash
 mkdir boXXX
 ```